-2 Commingled international equity funds consist of four commingled investment vehicles which invest primarily in publicly traded global equity securities.
-The funds are valued at the net asset value of units held at the end of the period based upon the fair value of the underlying investments.
+2 International equities consist of six commingled investment vehicles and one fund for which the System is the only investor.
+The funds invest primarily in publicly traded international equity securities.
+The investments are valued at the net asset value of units held at the end of the period based upon the fair value of the underlying investments.

-3 Alternative investments include private equity, absolute return strategy investments, opportunistic funds, real assets and real estate through various fund structures.
-Private equity (10.1 percent at March 31, 2020) consists of buyout, co-investments, distressed debt and turnaround funds, fund of funds, growth equity, special situations, and venture capital.
-Absolute return strategy investments (3.4 percent at March 31, 2020) consist of investments in strategies including hedged equity, credit, global macro, managed futures, distressed debt, emerging markets, and long-only equity strategies.
-Opportunistic (1.5 percent at March 31, 2020) consists of investments in both public and private companies, property, and real assets.
-Real assets (1.5 percent at March 31, 2020) consist of commodities, farmland, inflation-linked bonds, infrastructure, and renewables.
-Real estate (7.8 percent at March 31, 2020) consists of investments in closed-end, open-end, and fund of funds.
+3 Alternative investments include private equity, opportunistic/ARS funds, real assets, credit and real estate through various fund structures.
+Private equity (12.6 percent at March 31, 2022) consists of buyout, growth equity, co-investments, special situations, distressed/turnaround, venture capital and fund of funds.
+Opportunistic/ARS (1.9 percent at March 31, 2022) consists of investments in strategies including hedged equity, credit, global macro, closed-end funds, and investments that don't fit the mandates of the other asset classes.
+Real assets (2.0 percent at March 31, 2022) consist of commodities, farmland, capital assets, infrastructure, and renewables.
+Credit (3.1 percent at March 31, 2022) consists of non-investment grade public and private credit strategies in direct lending, distressed and special situations, specialty finance, structured credit and real assets credit through closed-end and open-end funds, co-investments, separately managed accounts and fund-of-funds.
+Real estate (7.8 percent at March 31, 2022) consists of investments in separate accounts, joint ventures and commingled funds.
 The fair values of the alternative investments have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partner's capital.
 NAV is used as a practical expedient to estimate fair value.
-Private equity, opportunistic, real assets, and real estate are not eligible for redemption.
+Private equity, real assets, and real estate are not eligible for redemption.
 Distributions are received as underlying investments within the funds are liquidated, which on average can occur over a span of 5-10 years.